LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-forms.rst.txt

       <iframe width="560" height="315" src="https://www.youtube.com/embed/lgT962si4eQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
    </div>

+Before moving on, be sure to commit and push your changes.
+Do this after each video to create a fallback position just in case disaster strikes your project in the future.

 A summary of Thymeleaf forms is given below, but remember that the text supports the videos and is NOT intended as a replacement.